rkmate/SimpleStockApp/Introduction_Requirements.md

 Here we are using the stock of Tesla and the code for NASDAQ is *TSLA*

 I am using a predifned date range for this which can be altered

+The python code is written in the file